Weighting the ESS data

 Weighting is a very important concept in the analysis of sample data.
 Weighting allows you to assign different weights to the different cases in the analysis file.
 Weighting is usually used to correct skewness in a sample that is meant to represent a particular population.

 If, for example, you have measured the height of 50 men and 10 women in a country with an equal gender distribution, the mean height of this sample is not the same as the one you would have found if you had measured all the people in the whole population.
 Because men generally are taller than women, the sample must be weighted so that it can be used for inferential purposes.
 To make the sample more representative of a "true" population, it is necessary to reduce the effect of the male majority in the sample.
-By multiplying each male height by 0.2, and each female height by 1, you can adjust for the effect of the male dominance in the sample (male: 50*0.2=10, female: 10*1=10).
+There are 60 respondents in this example, 83.3 percent are men and 16.7 percent are women.
+According to population data, these percentages should have been 50-50.
+You can create a weight variable that makes the female respondents count more and the male respondent to count less by dividing the population shares by the sample shares:

 There are two weights in the ESS data that may and often should be switched on.
 The first is the design weight (dweight).
 Several of the sample designs chosen by countries participating in the ESS were not able to give all individuals in the population aged 15+ precisely the same chance of selection.
 Thus, for instance, the unweighted samples in some countries over- or under-represent people at certain types of addresses or in certain types of households, such as those in larger households.
 The design weight corrects for these slightly different probabilities of selection, thereby making the sample more representative of a "true" sample of individuals aged 15+ in each country.